What Is GNE Myopathy?

 Here is the website that describes the study:https://neuronext.org/projects/nn109-magine it includes the points of contact at each site.
 Here is the one for Columbia University, which will be the site in NYC: https://neuronext.org/clinical-sites/columbia-university-medical-center

 Ultragenyx sponsored several studies using aceneuramic acid extended release (ACe-ER -UX001), as an investigational product for GNE Myopathy.
 These studies are being terminated due to not showing significant benefit.
 According to Dr. E. Kakis, "The Phase 3 study of UX001 which failed to demonstrate efficacy in treatment of GNE myopathy.
 We did not confirm the benefit in maintaining the arm strength of subjects treated with Ace-ER as we had expected from our Phase 2 study.
 If there was any effect, it was small and the other endpoints did not provide any supporting evidence for efficacy.
 Safety was acceptable as previously observed.
 We can tell that the patients were taking the drug by their serum sialic acid levels.
 I believe the Ultragenyx clinical team designed and conducted a high-quality study but the treatment effect was unfortunately, not confirmed."

-Please encourage your GNEM patients to participate in a registry called the GNEM Disease Monitoring Program (GNEM-DMP).
+Please encourage your GNEM patients to participate in our patient registry by filling out this online form.